pateash/appointy-hackathon/readme.md

 - Now run `php artisan serve`, which will run your app on `localhost:8000`.
 - That's It, You can modify and create a pull request, Thanks.

+>Remember Initially, all agents are free and return Orders are zero.

 ## API Documentation